Lake House

 Goal: Contribute to the richness of the Westlake neighborhood, while helping address the challenges of homelessness in Los Angeles.

-The Lake House will be located at 503 and 437 Westlake Ave in the Westlake/MacArthur Park neighborhood of Downtown Los Angeles.
-The community represents both the opportunities and challenges of the region.
-Westlake is a diverse community, rich with culture, active with informal and formal destinations including MacArthur Park–one of the most vibrant open spaces in Los Angeles.
+The Lake House is located at 437 Westlake Ave in the Westlake/MacArthur Park neighborhood of Downtown Los Angeles.
+Westlake is a diverse community, rich with culture, and active with destinations including MacArthur Park—one of the most vibrant open spaces in Los Angeles.
 Yet at the same time, the community suffers from displacement and homelessness.
-Lake House will contribute to the richness of Westlake, while helping address the challenges of homelessness in the community.
+Lake House contributes to the richness of Westlake, while helping address the challenges of homelessness in the community.

-The past several years have seen an increase in community reinvestment in the Westlake area, including the adoption of the Westlake Recovery Redevelopment Project Area to encourage new public and private investment; repaving for improved streets and sidewalks to assist residents in accessing businesses and other amenities; improvements to the MacArthur Park band shell, now called the Levitt Pavilion; and designating the Alvarado Transit Corridor, running along Alvarado Street one block west of the project site.
-In addition, the Westlake Theater, a block away from the project site, is undergoing a major rehabilitation as a venue for movies and live performances.
-At the same time, the City of Los Angeles has continued to see rising homelessness and has adopted a comprehensive homeless strategy to address short- and long-term homelessness issues, including a commitment to build thousands of units of supportive housing.
+In recent years, there has been an increase in community reinvestment in the Westlake area, including the adoption of the Westlake Recovery Redevelopment Project Area to encourage new public and private investment; repaving for improved streets and sidewalks to assist residents in accessing businesses and other amenities; improvements to the MacArthur Park band shell, now called the Levitt Pavilion; and designating the Alvarado Transit Corridor, running along Alvarado Street one block west of the project site.
+Additionally, the Westlake Theater, a block away from the project site, is undergoing a major rehabilitation as a venue for movies and live performances.
+At the same time, the City of Los Angeles continues to see rising homelessness and has adopted a comprehensive homeless strategy to address short- and long-term homelessness issues, including a commitment to build thousands of units of supportive housing.

 DEVELOPMENT